arbitraryexecution/forta-bot-templates/README.md

 This agent monitors the account balance (in Ether) of specific addresses.
 Thresholds, alert type, and alert severity are specified per address.
 There is also a minimum alert interval that prevents the agent from emitting many alerts for the same condition.
-An existing agent of this type may be modified to add/remove/update addresses and threshold in the agent configuration file.

 ### Address Watch

 This agent monitors blockchain transactions for those involving specific addresses, which may be either EOAs or contracts.
 Alert type and severity are both configurable.

-### Function Calls
+### Function Call Monitor

 This agent monitors blockchain transactions for specific function calls for specific contract addresses.
 Optionally, an expression may be provided for checking the value of a function argument